liyuanhust/flutter_simple_pdf_viewer/README.md

 ## Features

-On Android, first it use okhttp to download file to cache folder, than use  built on [AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer) to load file on local.
+On Android, first it use okhttp to download file to cache folder, then use  built on [AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer) to load file on local.

 On IOS, it just use embedded [webview](https://github.com/flutter/plugins/blob/master/packages/webview_flutter/lib/webview_flutter.dart) to load url.